mccullaghlab/DCD_Writer/README.md

   This code has very similar usage as the dcd_writer.py script, but includes a 5th command line option to specify the frame at which the restart file was written to.
 This frame is the last frame to be included in the new .dcd file.

   `<final frame number>` corresponds to the last frame written to the restart files.
-To determine this value, find the last step of the trajectory that was written to the restart files.
+To determine this value, find the step number of the last step that was written to the restart files.
 Divide this step number by the `dcdfreq` value found in the config file (assuming NAMD simulation) to get the frame number of the last step written to the restart files.

 ## NOTES:
   MDAnalysis must be installed on your local computer.